 Table saws fall into three main categories:

 Cabinet Saws: This type of saw is the largest, heaviest and most costly of the bunch.
 Cabinet saws typically have a heavy cast iron table machined to a very smooth surface.
 The motor is enclosed within a cabinet beneath the saw table, and the saw's trunnions and gearing are very heavy-duty and precise.
-Cabinet saws typically have a 3HP to 5HP motor.
+Cabinet saws typically have a 3HP to a 5HP motor.
 The entire saw with wings and fence can weigh well over 600 pounds.

 Contractor's Saws: This type of saw is designed to be portable, often used by building contractors on a job site.
 As such, the saw is far lighter than a cabinet saw.
 The table is often made from aluminum, the motor is mounted on the outside of the saw and the blade is belt-driven, and the trunnions are much lighter in weight as well.
-With sizes ranging from a small bench-top table saw (occasionally with a 1HP or smaller motor) to a 1 and 3/4 horsepower saw with a larger table, portability is of a greater concern than accuracy or power.
+With sizes ranging from a small bench-top table saw (occasionally with a 1HP or smaller motor) to a 1 and 3/4 horsepower saw with a larger table, portability is of greater concern than accuracy or power.

 Hybrid Saws: The hybrid table saw attempts to be a combination of both the cabinet and contractor's saws, although the thoughts of which cabinet saw features to incorporate seem to vary widely by manufacturer.